OData/v3ProtocolDocument/OData.markdown

 ### EntitySetPathExpression ###

-Functions or Actions that return an Entity or Entities MAY return results from an EntitySet that is dependent upon the EntitySet of one the parameter values used to invoke the Operation.
+Functions or Actions that return an Entity or Entities MAY return results from an EntitySet that is dependent upon the EntitySet of one of the parameter values used to invoke the Operation.

 When such a dependency exists an EntitySetPathExpression is used.
 An EntitySetPathExpression MUST begin with the name of a parameter to the Operation, and optionally includes a series NavigationProperties (and occasional type casts) as a succinct way to describe the series of EntitySet transitions.